TL;DR:

 • Counselors needed a solution that worked instantly, securely, and across many languages at once.

-As a result, the most vulnerable groups were at risk of going without help.
+As a result, the most vulnerable groups were at risk of going without mental health and psychosocial support.

 The Solution

-Graia’s Real-Time AI Translation technology was integrated directly into UNICEF’s chat-based counseling platform.
+Graia’s Real-Time AI Translation technology was integrated directly into Brave Phone’s chat-based counseling platform.

 Key capabilities included:

-• Instant two-way translation across English, French, Turkish, Ukrainian, Pashto, Arabic, and Croatian
+• Instant two-way translation across English, French, Turkish, Ukrainian, Pashto, Arabic, Russian and Croatian

 • GDPR-compliant, secure deployment suitable for sensitive conversations